 Dental check-ups with a dentist should be done every 6 months.
-For a referral to a dentist contact Smiles for Children at 1-888-912-3456.
+For a referral to a dentist, contact Smiles For Children at 1-888-912-3456 or visit dentaquest.com/state-plans/regions/virginia/member-page.

 You should take your child to the doctor for check-ups early and on a regular basis.
 Getting regular EPSDT Check-Ups, even when your child is not sick, is the best way to make sure your child stays healthy!